Resumes and Cover Letters

 - If you go by your middle name/preferred name, consider using an initial (E. Thomas Jones for Eugene Thomas Jones)

-- Professional EMAIL - recommend use your UMICH.EDU email
+- Professional EMAIL - recommend to use your UMICH.EDU email if you are a current student

-- Phone Number - make sure your voicemail is set up professionally and not full
+- Phone Number - make sure your voicemail is set up professionally and not full; you do not need to include the +1 when listing your phone number

 - Other Options to Include: